MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 - A team member starts in the playground, which can include the use of vision capable models, speech, images and other non-text inputs, as well as the ability to set system prompts and ground the model with [your own data](/azure/ai-services/openai/concepts/use-your-data?tabs=ai-search) and run evaluations to gauge the models effectiveness.
 It’s a fast way for an individual to validate an idea.
 - Once the experiment is producing attractive results, it can be prompted from the playground to Prompt Flow as a versioned and customized flow.
-- Now a versioned artefact in the AI Project, the wider team can contribute where the flow is accessible via Azure AI Studio UI and via code-only.
+- Now a versioned artifact in the AI Project, the wider team can contribute where the flow is accessible via Azure AI Studio UI and via code-only.
 At this point multiple branches of logic to differing LLMs can be tested and evaluated.
 - Batch evaluations are run to measure efficacy, safety, accuracy and other [metrics](/azure/ai-studio/how-to/evaluate-generative-ai-app?pivots=ai-studio).
 Evaluation is super helpful not only to assess the quality of changes you are doing, but also to test various paths of your flow, evaluate new set of models for your solution or check out the quality after updating your RAG store.
-- The flow now can be deployed as an endpoint, which can be scaled and becomes the backend, the service of your copilot which can consumed in various way, through different surfaces.
+- The flow now can be deployed as an endpoint, which can be scaled and becomes the backend, the service of your copilot that can be consumed in various ways, through different surfaces.
 You can simply deploy it and host it in Azure.
 Once you have your copilot service - or backend - connecting it to one or many UI or conversation surfaces can be achieved in multiple ways, including the patterns above in this article.
-You can consume the API directly in your code, connect your copilot to Microsoft Teams via Copilot Studio or as a standalone bot app, or even expose your copilot as a plugin to other copilots including Microsoft Copilots such as M365 Copilot.
+You can consume the API directly in your code, connect your copilot to Microsoft Teams via Copilot Studio or as a standalone bot app, or even expose your copilot as a plugin to other copilots including Microsoft Copilots such as Microsoft 365 Copilot.

 **ISV Scenarios:**

 - A healthcare ISV building a telemedicine platform wants a copilot that understands medical jargon, assists doctors in diagnosing patients, and provides relevant treatment recommendations.
-- A financial services provider needs a copilot that can analyse market trends, answer customer queries about investment options, and generate personalized financial reports.
+- A financial services provider needs a copilot that can analyze market trends, answer customer queries about investment options, and generate personalized financial reports.
 - An e-learning platform wants a copilot that tutors’ students, explains complex concepts, and adapts its teaching style based on individual learning preferences.
-- An insurance company speed up documents analysis during the claim process by validating if current claim can be covered by the contract.
+- An insurance company speeds up documents analysis during the claim process by validating if current claim can be covered by the contract.
 - Airline copilot can help you plan the journey, look for the tickets and hotels and book them once you are satisfied with the offer.
 - A chain of restaurants is creating a copilot app to help new employees to get onboarded by guiding them through the whole process.
-- An ISV offers their customers a VS Code extension to help developers build the integration with their API’s.
+- An ISV offers their customers a VS Code extension to help developers build the integration with their APIs.

 **Partner Advantage:**